-Their work has been acclaimed throughout the world, from the recent European Capital of Culture Opening Ceremony in Pafos, Cyprus to Ar Waith Ar Daith in 2015 celebrating Wales Millennium Centre’s 10th Anniversary.
+Their work has been acclaimed throughout the world, from the recent European Capital of Culture Opening Ceremony in Pafos in 2017, Cyprus to Ar Waith Ar Daith in 2015 celebrating Wales Millennium Centre’s 10th Anniversary.
 Many Manchester residents will recall their breath-taking closing ceremony to the 2002 Commonwealth Games featuring a large scale lantern display and hundreds of local community participants.

 In 2013 the team worked alongside London 2012 Olympic opening ceremony writer Frank Cottrell Boyce to create a major event for the first ever UK City of Culture in Derry~Londonderry entitled The Return of Colmcille.